Star Search (Singaporean TV series) season 11: Finals

 Guest performers: Desmond Tan, Romeo Tan, Jeremy Chan, Jeffrey Xu, NOOOICE!

 Round 1 & 2: X-Factor and Viral Dance segment

-The X-Factor and Viral Dance segments carries 20% and 10% weightage towards the final scores respectively.
+The X-Factor and Viral Dance segments carry 20% and 10% weightage towards the final scores respectively.
 The order is performed by the contestants for the respective genders.

 Round 3: Eloquence Round

 This round carries 20% weightage towards the final score.
 For this round, mentors and their contestants ballot on questions issued by each celebrity (acting as respective characters in selected scenes).
 Contestants have 25 seconds to present their answers for the scenarios.

 Round 4: Acting Round

 The fourth and final round carries a 50% score towards the final score.
 Contestants from each team will pair with a former Star Search finalist on a rendition of a previously aired Singaporean drama with a role played by the respective mentor.